pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 32](images/Slide32.png)

-Large-scale single-plex TMT experiments take some time and effort to analyze well.
-There is some extra time and effort required to process multi-plex TMT experiments.
+Large-scale single-plex TMT experiments take time and effort to analyze well.
+There is some additional time and effort required to process multi-plex TMT experiments.
 With a good experimental design implementation of the IRS technique, the final combined data will be as high quality as single plex data (slightly reduced proteome profiling depth is the only tradeoff).
 Not all processing pipelines are equivalent even if they claim to support TMT experiments.
 Proteome Discoverer has many default settings that are not good choices and the need to define the experiment ahead of time makes the set up extremely tedious.
 Data needs to be exported to complete proper statistical testing and do QC checks.
 The PD export table formats are dependent on the specific workflows used and that can complicate importing into other data analysis tools.
 MaxQuant is (maybe) easier to set up than PD, but the PSM identification sensitivity is shockingly poor, and the software can be slow and prone to crashes.
 Since MQ is designed to be used with Perseus, the output tables are sort of formatted to facilitate downstream data analysis with other tools.
 The MQ summary tables are not as easy to import into R or pandas as one might hope.
 The PAW pipeline is the only pipeline I am aware of that includes support for IRS multi-plex experiments and summarizes the reporter ion data in a nice, biologically accessible format.

-I use Jupyter notebooks, R, and Bioconductor packages for QC and statistical testing (none of that was done for this data, however).
+I use Jupyter notebooks, R, and Bioconductor packages for QC checking (there are notebook files in the results folders) and statistical testing (no statistical testing was done for this data, however).
+The statistical testing notebooks can get complicated when study designs have many biological groups.
 Yes, there are many more data analysis steps needed to get data to the publication stage than were mentioned in this presentation.
-Note that those additional steps have nothing to do with TMT labeling.
-QC checking, statistical analyses, final data formatting, enrichment analyses, and biological interpretation all must be done for any quantitative proteomics work.
-There are many issues that can (and do) happen in these larger experiments, such as, bad samples (outliers), mis-labeled samples, poor LC or MS performance, and contaminating proteomes (blood proteins were a minor issue in these liver samples).
+Note that those additional steps have nothing to do with TMT labeling per se.
+QC checking, statistical analyses, final data formatting, enrichment analyses, and biological interpretation must be done for any quantitative proteomics work.
+There are many issues that can (and do) happen in these larger experiments; such as, bad samples (outliers), mis-labeled samples, poor LC or MS performance, and contaminating proteomes (blood proteins were a minor issue in these liver samples).
 You really want to discoverer these issues and correct things before writing the paper.
 Reporting differentially abundant immunoglobulins in liver tissue would not help your scientific reputation.

 ---